Saul-Good-Homie/odin-youtube/README.md

-Practice CSS project from The Odin Project ()
+Practice CSS project from [The Odin Project](https://www.theodinproject.com/courses/html-and-css/lessons/embedding-images-and-video)

-View this project online ()
+This is a practice project to explore CSS, not a finished product.